 WHAT IS INVOLVED?

-Approximately 4-6 hours (including breaks/lunch) at either the BC Women's Health Centre or the University of British Columbia (Point Grey Campus)
+Approximately 3-5 hours (including breaks/lunch) at the BC Women's Health Centre in Vancouver, BC

 Complete questionnaires about your background, health, relationships, and school/work